faizilham/msc-thesis/main/ch6_collection_extension.typ

 == Analysis result and basic signature inference

 The analysis reports errors and warnings based on the abstract program state at exit point, which is  $(s_"fin", gamma_"fin") = evalexit(mono("exit"))$.
-The resulting warnings are still the same as before, since construction calls are always marked with concrete utilization value.
+The resulting warnings are still the same as before, since construction calls are always marked with concrete utilization status.

 $
  "Warnings" = {f | f in "Cons" and s_"fin" (f) leqsq.not { UT } }